-Online or emailed submissions are preferred, but you may also submit an application via mail to the address below.
-If you submit via regular mail, please follow up with an email so we know to expect for your application.
+Emailed submissions are preferred, but you may also submit an application via mail to the address below.
+If you submit via regular mail, please follow up with an email so we know to expect your application.

 Grand Rapids, MI 49503